GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_styling_vector_data.md

 :::{tab-item} Graduated

 - Creates classes for numerical data.
-- A colour gradient can be selected to represent the distribution of the data
+- A colour gradient can be selected to represent the distribution of the data.

 __For example__, create 6 classes of population sizes and assign a color gradient from white to red to indicate the population size in a district (see [Module 3: Geodata Classifification](/content/Module_3/en_qgis_data_classification.md)).